mesosphere/dcos-docs-site/pages/1.11/release-notes/1.11.2/index.md

 **Note:**
 1. Previous 1.11 point releases are not supported for CoreOS 1688.5.3.

-2. Implemented region awareness support for SDK based services are implemented in this release.
+2. Implemented region awareness support for SDK based services are implemented in this release. [enterprise type="inline" size="small" /]

 3. New Docker versions supported on RHEL 7.4 and CoreOS 1688.5.3.
 See [compatibility matrix](https://docs.mesosphere.com/version-policy/) for further information.

-# Known Issue in DC/OS 1.11.2

-- DCOS-20568 - Fixed dcos-diagnostics master service account permission issue.

 # About DC/OS 1.11